DIFC Company Liquidator in UAE

 - Transfer of Incorporation

-Voluntarily Company Liquidation in DIFC?
+Voluntary Company Liquidation in DIFC?

 The company, its board members, and the shareholders can decide on the company’s cessation of operation or winding up.
 In this case, a designated Power of Attorney ought to be appointed to sign on behalf of the company’s shareholders.
 Moreover, all the shareholders should freely consent and sign the shareholder resolution.

 After this, the formal procedure of initiating voluntary winding up can be conducted.
-Further, the business has to appoint an approved DIFC liquidator, the shareholder’s resolution must form an agreement with a DIFC liquidator and obtain an acceptance letter.
+Further, the business has to appoint an approved DIFC liquidator, the shareholders’ resolution must form an agreement with a DIFC liquidator, and obtain an acceptance letter.
 Still more, the entity ought to submit a statutory director’s declaration along with the shareholder resolution.

-- After 15 days, a notice should be published for three consecutive days after finalizing the shareholder’s resolution.
+- After 15 days, a notice should be published for three consecutive days after finalizing the shareholders’ resolution.
 However, the DIFC entity can only delay the time of notice publication for a maximum of 30 days.

 - The DIFC-approved liquidator’s list is available on their website, and a DIFC entity can seek quotations for the same before appointing an approved liquidator.